howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 Thought experiment 2a description:

 1. Begin with both objects flying together at velocity $v=0.5c$.
-2. Let's accelerate the first one to 0, and the second one to $c$.
+2. Let's accelerate the first one to 0, and the second one to a velocity tending to $c$.
 3. Wait a significant amount of time $t$.
 4. Accelerate both back up to $0.5c$.
 5. Then accelerate the first to $0.6c$, and the second to $0.4c$.